Seven Hills of Shimla: Summer Hill

-Summer Hill is located at the high attitude of 6,500 feet above the sea level.
-It holds the western Shimla.
+Summer Hill is elevated at 2128.89 m, it holds the western Shimla.
+It is the least highest hill of the seven hills of Shimla.
 On the top of it the campus of the Himachal Pradesh University is located.
 Summer Hill is a pleasant spot on Kalka-Shimla railroad line that offers stunning perspectives of the snowy mountains.
 Summer Hill is a similar place where Mahatma Gandhi had visited and remained at the exquisite Georgian House of Rajkumari Amrit Kaur.